JanKaasen/dotfiles/readme.md

 # My dotfiles

-This directory contains the dorfiles for my system
+This directory contains the dotfiles for my system

 ## Dependencies